-This project was to create an engine framework capable of running a Mario Kart style game, utilising DirectX12.
+This was a project in a team of 4 to create an engine framework capable of running a Mario Kart style game, utilising DirectX12.
 The final engine and Mario Kart based game came together quite nicely over a few months of work.

 The main focus of this project was building the engine, so a significant focus was placed on producing reuseable systems rather than bespoke functionality for the Mario Kart project.
 We created a number of systems for physics, audio, asset management, and more - all of which are non-specific to the Mario Kart game and could allow the engine to be easily repurposed for another title.

 The core of the engine backend relies on a toolkit which allows access to most of the engine's core features through a GUI with a range of functionalities for asset importing (models/sounds/images/etc), configuration customisation (fonts/keybinds/cameras/glyphs), and a series of other things.
 We also embedded some more bespoke features into the engine toolkit, for example, item configurations.

 Our asset pipeline was developed around a system I referred to as "asset comps": the idea of importing a series of assets which build up a compilation for a specific use.
 This "use" was then read-in by the engine itself to provide the assets for a certain entity.
 For example, a character would have a comp which specified its model, sounds, name, and more.
 When an asset is assigned to a comp it is tagged - asset tagging became useful to prevent the deletion of in-use assets, and also would be useful for releasing a project and making sure it does not ship with any development (or upcoming) assets.